Ch.3 Easy Gita Flow

 Access Gita Support articles in this series:

-Gita Support – Introduction
+Gita Flow – Introduction

 CHAPTER 1 Gita Flow Note: An asterisk indicates there is an analysis of the verse, which you will find below in the Analyses section.
 1.1: Dhritarastra’s question* Dhritarastra asked Sanjaya, “What’s happening at the holy place, Kurukshetra?
 My...